Shaq Buchanan: Memphis Hustle (2019–2021)

 After going undrafted in the 2019 NBA draft, Buchanan joined the Memphis Grizzlies in the NBA Summer League.
 On October 17, Buchanan signed a one-year contract worth $898,310 with the Grizzlies.
 He was assigned to the Memphis Hustle of the NBA G League.
 On December 5, he had 10 points and five rebounds in a 116–110 win over the Northern Arizona Suns.
 On February 8, 2020, Buchanan scored a career-high 36 points to go with five assists, four rebounds and two steals in Memphis' 127–119 win over the South Bay Lakers.
 On February 29, Buchanan posted a career-high 18 rebounds to go along with 22 points and 6 assists in a 123–120 loss to the Salt Lake City Stars.
 He averaged 11.1 points, 4.8 rebounds and 1.5 assists per game.

 Buchanan was added to the Grizzlies’ training camp roster for the 2020–21 season, but did not make their final roster.
 He re-joined the Hustle afterwards.

 In August 2021, Buchanan joined the Grizzlies for the 2021 NBA Summer League and on September 23, he signed with them.
 However, he was waived on October 8, after one preseason game.
 On October 23, he re-signed with the Hustle.
 Buchanan averaged 18.7 points, 5.5 rebounds, 2.2 assists and 1.69 steals per game.

 Memphis Grizzlies (2021–2022)

 On December 25, 2021, Buchanan signed a 10-day contract with the Memphis Grizzlies, via the hardship exemption.

 Return to the Hustle (2022)

 On January 4, 2022, Buchanan was reacquired by the Memphis Hustle of the NBA G League.

 Buchanan joined the Memphis Grizzlies for the 2022 NBA Summer League.

-Ironi Ness Ziona (2022–present)
+Ironi Ness Ziona (2022–2023)

 On July 7, 2022, he signed with Ironi Ness Ziona of the Israeli Basketball Premier League.

+Karditsa (2023–2024)

+On August 11, 2023, Buchanan signed with Greek club Karditsa.

+Šiauliai (2024–2025)

+On August 14, 2024, Buchanan signed one–year contract with Šiauliai of the Lithuanian Basketball League (LKL).